ysthakur/paml/README.md

 Possibly A Markup Language.
 Probably not.

-This is a rip-off of JSON (and YAML).
+This is a rip-off of JSON and YAML.
+The implementation is in the [rust](/rust) folder.
+Large chunks of it were copied from the serde documentation.

 No idea how to formally specify a language so here's some examples: